-Posted will be the syllabus, resources (articles and examples), power point slides, announcements, guides, etc. To access this system, go to http://canvas.rutgers.edu, log in, and click on the course on the dashboard.
+Posted will be the syllabus, pre-recorded lectures (articles and examples), power point slides, announcements, guides, etc. To access this system, go to http://canvas.rutgers.edu, log in, and click on the course on the dashboard.

-Office Hours: Every Tuesday, 10 AM to 11 AM Online, in Office (Room 437) by appointment; after class; Webex appointment, phone appointment; please email to schedule
+Office Hours: Every Tuesday Online, 9 to 10 AM Online, or by in-person or Webex appointment, phone appointment; please email to schedule.